playfulprogramming/playfulprogramming/content/crutchcorn/posts/layered-react-structure/index.md

 > **Warning:**
 >
 > While you _can_ test React Hooks independently from your code using [React Hooks Testing Library](https://github.com/testing-library/react-hooks-testing-library), I strongly suggest staying away from it.
-Not only has maintainance on the project been stiffled, but it encourages bad testing practices for most applications.
+Not only has maintenance on the project been stifled, but it encourages bad testing practices for most applications.

 With this, you can write tests that follow user behavior like so: